-Weibo is one of the most popular social media sites in China with users twice as active than those on Twitter.
-If you want to grow your brand in the Chinese market, you’ll need to interact with your audience with fresh, relevant and high-quality content, including images and articles, that appeal to them.
+Weibo is one of the most popular social media sites in China with users twice as active as those on Twitter.
+If you want to grow your brand in the Chinese market, you'll need to interact with your audience with fresh, relevant and high-quality content, including images and articles, that appeal to them.
 This will enable you to establish and maintain a vibrant social presence.
 We will manage your Weibo page, by adding new posts, monitoring activity and engaging with users.
-You will receive monthly reports each month detailing all of the activity generated by the posts, including likes, shares and comments.
+You will receive monthly reports detailing all of the activity generated by the posts, including likes, shares and comments.
 This service covers the management of one Weibo page.

 Social networks differ from micro-blogs in that users tend to share richer information with a smaller, more intimate group of people.
 Social networking sites typically allow users to build a network of friends, write posts, and share photos, videos and music.
 The biggest social network in the world is Facebook, which has over a staggering 1 billion users.
 Facebook is banned in China, however, and local giants Qzone and Renren dominate the Chinese social network space.

 Renren is very much like Facebook, both visually with its blue interface and timeline layout, and in its features such as the ability to share statuses and photos, chat with friends and like pages.
 The site’s 172 million users are mainly students and graduates, although it is now trying to expand its appeal to a wider audience.
 Qzone, which is owned by the social giant Tencent, was one of the first ever social networks in China and, unlike Renren, attracts people from all demographics.
 Its 712 million registered accounts makes it the most popular media platform in China, meaning it is definitely a network to consider if you want to boost your brand awareness to a large number of people.